 3. Set Up Your Dashboard

-Lastly, you'll want to build a Dashboard so you can easily review which projects are in what stage at any time.
+When is the dashboard produced in project management?
+Now, in this final step.
+Lastly. you'll want to build a Dashboard so you can easily review which projects are in what stage at any time.
 The Dashboard allows you and your team to categorize projects based on the status of the project.

 Let's say you wish to set up a Dashboard of all projects that need to be approved so your manager or VP can easily go in and see them all at once.
 Name the Dashboard accordingly and create a widget called Awaiting Approval, and another widget called, Approved.
 In this widget, you would include all projects that are In Review so your VP knows which projects need attention.
 Once your VP updates the status, those projects will instantly move over to the corresponding widget, so you'll always have the current status of each item.